MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads.zh-cn/Demos/demo-set-up-site-recovery-vms-ppgs-azure-to-azure.md

     Connect-AzAccount
     ```

-1. 选择你的 Azure 订阅。使用 `Get-AzSubscription` cmdlet 获取有权访问的 Azure 订阅的列表。使用 `Set-AzContext` cmdlet 选择要使用的 Azure 订阅。
+1. Select your Azure subscription.
+Use the <ph id="ph1">`Get-AzSubscription`</ph> cmdlet to get the list of Azure subscriptions you have access to.
+Select the Azure subscription to work with using the <ph id="ph1">`Set-AzContext`</ph> cmdlet.

     ```azurepowershell
     Set-AzContext -SubscriptionId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
     ```

-## 获取要复制的虚拟机的详细信息
+## <a name="get-details-of-the-virtual-machine-to-be-replicated"></a>获取要复制的虚拟机的详细信息

-1. 在此演示中，将美国东部区域的虚拟机复制到美国西部 2 区域并进行恢复。要复制的虚拟机具有一个 OS 磁盘和一个数据磁盘。该示例中所用虚拟机的名称为 `AzureDemoVM`。
+1. 确保已有 Azure PowerShell Az 模块。

     ```azurepowershell
     # Get details of the virtual machine